UNDER CONSTRUCTION

 In June, the Union (Northern) Army opened Camp Chase on a highly secluded hill called Sullivant's Hill (Today's Hilltop), about six miles west of Columbus.
 Sullivant's Hill remained highly secluded because Franklinton, the tiny settlement separating it from Columbus, would become a temporary lake after severe storms and rapid snow thaws.
 This issue kept Columbus from expanding westward.

 Camp Chase was primarily a Confederate prisoner-of-war camp.
-This base was also home to Union Army security battalions.
-Enough security to secure the 12-square-mile hill.
+This base was also home to Union Army security battalions—enough security to secure the 12-square-mile hill.
 The Legend of Sullivant's Hill claims this much security was needed to protect numerous top-secret projects.

 1862